RafaelCartenet/rafaelcartenet.github.io/index.md

   I have been a volunteer in a Research Laboratory dedicated to Artificial Intelligence **[AIM](http://slsp.kaist.ac.kr/xe/)** where I worked on video classification for the CVPR2017 workshop, especially working on *Attention Gated LSTM Cell*, in TensorFlow.

 - **Software Engineer Intern** - Paris:
   I have been an intern at [Aerow](https://www.aerow.group/en/home/) in Paris, as a Software Engineer and integrator.
-I have been developing a simple OCR for bankcheques CMC7 code, using simple *Machine-Learning* techniques
+I have been developing a simple OCR for bankcheques CMC7 code, using simple *Machine-Learning* techniques.

 ## Education